containernetworking/cni/SPEC.md

 - `ADD`: Add container to network
   - Parameters:
     - **Container ID**.
 A unique plaintext identifier for a container, allocated by the runtime.
 Must not be empty.
+Must start with a alphanumeric character, optionally followed by any combination of one or more alphanumeric characters, underscore (_), dot (.) or hyphen (-).
     - **Network namespace path**.
 This represents the path to the network namespace to be added, i.e. /proc/[pid]/ns/net or a bind-mount/link to it.
     - **Network configuration**.
 This is a JSON document describing a network to which a container can be joined.
 The schema is described below.
     - **Extra arguments**.
 This provides an alternative mechanism to allow simple configuration of CNI plugins on a per-container basis.